pelegavraham/RobotBPDocs/docs/_sources/index.rst.txt

 Welcome to RobotBP's documentation!
 ===================================
+First we will note that this site documents project called RobotBP.
+This project is final project in SE degree in Ben-Gurion University done in 2021.
+Link to the department's website: https://in.bgu.ac.il/engn/se/Pages/default.aspx .

 Here you will learn how to actuate robot based on raspberry-pi supported EV3 Lego and Grove-pi kit with behavioral programming written in Javascript, whats called BPjs.